hellerve/hawkweed/README.rst

 Usage
 -----

-hawkweed is roughly divided into two different parts: datatypes and functions.
+hawkweed is roughly divided into three different parts: datatypes, monads and functions.
 All the functions are exhaustively documented with pydoc, all the parameters, the functions' time complexity (if applicable) and the return value are given.

 Datatypes
 ---------